Turkish Passport 2025: Validity & Visa-Free Countries

 Asia South Korea K-ETA Online registration 72h prior

-America Mexico SAE Authorization Air travel only, 30 days
+Americas Mexico SAE Authorization Air travel only, 30 days

-Europe Schengen Area Visa Required Strict regulations
+Europe Schengen Area Visa Required Standard procedures

 The Reality of Schengen Visa and USA E-2 Visa